The Word Renaissance: Meaning, History, & Cultural Impact

 Dante Alighieri portrait painting by Henry James Holiday

-The word Renaissance is closely tied today with the concept of a ‘rebirth’ or revival of classical antiquity.
-This association suggests, of course, that death must have taken place prior to it, allowing for a form of cultural awakening to emerge.
-Writers such as Michelet and Burckhardt saw the Middle Ages, the period before the Renaissance, as a significant cultural decline, dominated by strict religion, war, famine and disease.
-It was the rediscovery of ancient culture and artefacts through the scholars Francesco Petrarch and Dante Alighieri at the end of the Middle Ages that allowed for this subsequent rebirth of antiquity to take place.
+The word Renaissance is closely tied today to a ‘rebirth’ or revival of classical antiquity.
+This association suggests, of course, that death must have taken place before it, allowing a form of cultural awakening to emerge.
+Writers such as Michelet and Burckhardt saw the Middle Ages, the period before the Renaissance, as a significant cultural decline, dominated by strict religion, war, famine, and diseaseThe rediscovery of ancient culture and artifacts through the scholars Francesco Petrarch and Dante Alighieri at the end of the Middle Ages allowed for this subsequent rebirth of antiquity.

-The Word Renaissance Has Early Origins In Italy
+The Word Renaissance Has Early Origins in Italy

 Donatello, sculpture of boy, 15th century